Coping With Contractions

 No matter how you ask this question: ‘How do I cope with contractions?’, ‘What will ease contraction pain?’, ‘How can I ease contractions?’ or ‘What things will help with contraction pain?
 What you are saying in one word: ‘HELP’!

 Here are a few links to other websites.
 It’s all about comparison.
-Why is Birthing Better skills different from what is out there and offered.
+Why are Birthing Better online courses different from what is out there and offered?

 I don’t know … when you read those did you actually learn any skills or are these just lovely suggestions that you probably won’t remember?

-The one attempt to actually give you a skill to cope with contractions is ‘rhythmic breathing’.
-The idea is that in the throws of labor pains that you’ll have this blissful breathe in and out in some sort of easy manner.
-In fact, for some women this works brilliantly but one reason families developed Birthing Better skills is that a ‘technique’ is NOT always a good skill.
+The one attempt to actually give you the skill to cope with contractions is ‘rhythmic breathing’.
+The idea is that in the throes of labor pains that you’ll have this blissful breath in and out in some sort of easy manner.
+In fact, for some women, this works brilliantly but one reason families developed Birthing Better skills is that a ‘technique’ is NOT always a good skill.

 So, what is a good breathing skill?
 That’s why we have two eBOOKs in Birthing Better Online courses that explain how to learn about the 4 ways all humans breathe, how each way we breathe has variations, how to find the variations that actually create relaxation in our own body and then how to use different variations of breathing to work through the 5 phases of each contraction.